itscodenation/flw1-rps-20-21-starter/README.md

 The HTML file in this repo is not fully complete as of right now.
 Follow the comments within the file before moving on to the script.js file.

 ### 3) script.js
 Use the comments within the script.js file to help you complete the missing components of this game.
-Luckily, the former intern left very detailed comments that are easy to follow.
+Follow the comments within the file before moving on to the script.js file.

-### Bonus)
+### 4) Extensions
-Your Manager has offered a stipend of $500 for each of the bonus extensions (see above)
+See above for project extensions.

 ## Homework